fch-yk/d_07_01_space_game/README.md

 python game.py
 ```

 - Control the spaceship with the arrows.
+Avoid crash with garbage;
+- There will be a counter of passing years in the lower right corner.
+Since 2020 you can shoot the garbage with a gun (use the space key).

 ## Project goals